-The Audax UK Welfare Officer is Martin Foley and can be contacted at firstname.lastname@example.org or 07539425572.
+The Audax UK Welfare Officer is Ian Hennessey and can be contacted at firstname.lastname@example.org or by phone 07714898969.
 You should not name or identify any individuals if communicating via email as it is potentially insecure.

 You can discuss any concerns you have about a child or vulnerable adult; the conduct or behaviour of an organiser, volunteer, rider or AUK official; the safety or conduct of a particular event.
 The Welfare Officer will require as much accurate information as possible, so it’s always a good idea to write things down as soon as possible after the incident.
 This will help you and the Welfare Officer address your concerns.

-This policy was approved by the Board of Directors of Audax UK on 19 April 2017.
+This policy was approved by the Board of Directors of Audax UK on 19 April 2017 and last reviewed 22 April 2020.
 It will be subject to annual review by the Board of Directors.

 AUDAX UNITED KINGDOM LONG DISTANCE CYCLISTS' ASSOCIATION Ltd

 Company No. 05920055 registered in England & Wales